trevordevore/levure/utils/convert stacks to ui.md

 put "card" into tTarget

+put the short name of this stack into tStack

+put the filename of stack tStack into tFilename if tFilename is empty then answer error "You must save the stack before running this script." exit to top end if

-put the short name of this stack into tStack if tTarget is "stack" then put the long id of stack tStack into tObject put "stack" into tTargetName
+if tTarget is "stack" then
+  put the long id of stack tStack into tObject put "stack" into tTargetName